cloudinary-devs/TQ-Extension-Cloudinary-Video/levels/cloudinary_video/objectives/m2_o2_managing/description.md

 3. Move the renamed **Flower** video file into the **TwilioQuest** folder.

 Copy the URL of the video you just renamed and moved, and paste it in the input box on the right.
 Then, click _HACK_ to proceed.

+> Need help with these tasks?
+Press the _HELP_ button on the top right of this window for more details!